Oliver Tambo: Guerrilla activity

-Tambo was directly responsible for organizing active guerilla units.
-Along with his comrades Nelson Mandela, Joe Slovo, and Walter Sisulu, Tambo directed and facilitated several attacks against the South African public.
-In a 1985 interview, Tambo was quoted as saying, "In the past, we were saying the ANC will not deliberately take innocent life.
-But now, looking at what is happening in South Africa, it is difficult to say civilians are not going to die."
+Tambo was directly responsible for organizing active guerrilla units.
+Along with his comrades, among whom were Nelson Mandela, Joe Slovo, and Walter Sisulu, Tambo directed and facilitated several attacks against the South African public.
+In an interview in 1985, Tambo was quoted as saying: "In the past, we were saying the ANC will not deliberately take innocent life, but now, looking at what is happening in South Africa, it is difficult to say civilians are not going to die."

-The post-apartheid Truth and Reconciliation Commission (TRC) in 1997–1998 identified Tambo as the person who gave final approval for the 20 May 1983 Church Street bombing, which resulted in the death of 19 people and injuries to 197–217 people.
+The post-apartheid Truth and Reconciliation Commission (TRC) identified Tambo as the person who gave final approval, in between 1978 and 1979, for the 20 May 1983 Church Street bombing, which resulted in the death of 19 people and injuries to 197–217 people.
 The attack was orchestrated by a special operations unit of the ANC's Umkhonto we Sizwe (MK), commanded by Aboobaker Ismail.
 Such units had been authorized by Tambo as President of the ANC in 1979.
 At the time of the attack, they reported to Joe Slovo as chief of staff.

 The ANC's submission said that the bombing was in response to a South African cross-border raid into Lesotho in December 1982 which killed 42 ANC supporters and civilians, and the assassination of Ruth First, an ANC activist and wife of Joe Slovo, in Maputo, Mozambique.
 It claimed that 11 of the casualties were SADF personnel and hence a military target.
 The legal representative of some of the victims argued that as they were administrative staff, including telephonists and typists, they could not be considered a legitimate military target.

 Ten MK operatives, including Ismail, applied for amnesty for this and other bombings.
 The applications were opposed on various grounds, including that it was a terrorist attack disproportionate to the political motive.
 The TRC found that the number of civilians versus military personnel killed was unclear.
 South African Police statistics indicated that seven members of the SADF were killed.
 The commission found that at least 84 of the injured were SADF members or employees.
 Amnesty was granted by the TRC.

 In 1985, he was re-elected President of the ANC.
+In October of that year, Tambo gave an important interview to the editor of the Cape Times newspaper, Tony Heard, in which he outlined the ANC's position and vision for a future, non-racial, South Africa.
+The interview was important for helping to create the political conditions for the South African government to later openly enter talks with the ANC thereby resulting in the CODESA negotiations that would start upon his return to South Africa.